mictran8500/Algorithms-Course/README.md

 # Algorithms-Course
 Holds projects and assignments done in my undergrad algorithms course.
 Includes dynamic programming, sorting/searching algorithms and optimization techniques.

+THIS FILE INCLUDES CODE FOR:

+Merge Sort,
+Quick Sort,
+Pattern Searching,
+"N choose K",
+A dynamic programming solution for the Rod Cutting Problem, and 3 solutions using different optimization techniques (recursion, memoization, tabulation) to the "Pebbles on a Path" problem.